I FIRST became interested in radio at the age of 12 while I was living in Alexandria, Virginia. The year was 1968.

 One of my hopes is that I’ll find myself in circumstances to join in discussions with the Liberty Net participants again soon.

 Sadly, all of my radio gear, including priceless recordings of friends now departed and rare and exotic stations, and unique hand-built and modified equipment, was stolen from me.
-As a result of that theft and betrayal, and persecution at the hands of the federal government, I’m off the air at present.
-But I am rebuilding my life, and one of my goals is to return to the air sometime soon.
-The restoration of 3950.net is one step in that direction.
+As a result of that theft and betrayal, and persecution at the hands of the federal government, I’m was off the air for years.
+But I am rebuilding my life, and one of my projects is to return to the air at full power sometime soon.

 — Kevin, WB4AIO.